flatironinstitute/nemos/docs/background/basis/plot_01_1D_basis_function.md

 :::

 ### Multi-dimensional inputs
-For N-dimensional input, with $N>1$, the method assumes that first axis is the sample axis.
-This is automatically true for pynapple time series data, for arrays you can use `numpy.transpose` to re-arrange the axis if the assumption is not matched.
+For N-dimensional input with $N>1$, `compute_features` assumes the first axis represents samples.
+This is always valid for `pynapple` time series.
+For arrays, you can use `numpy.transpose` to re-arrange the axis if needed.

 #### "Eval" Basis

-For "Eval" basis, `compute_features` is equivalent to "calling" the basis and then reshaping the input into a 2-dimensional feature matrix.
+For "Eval" bases, `compute_features` evaluates the basis and then reshape the result into a 2D feature matrix.

 ```{code-cell} ipython3
 basis = nmo.basis.RaisedCosineLinearEval(n_basis_funcs=5)